 Employees of the Branch-Hillsdale-St. Joseph Community Health Agency are granted vacation and sick leave in varying amounts based on length of service.
-Upon termination of employment, employees are paid accumulated sick time at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 420 hours.
+Upon termination of employment, employees are paid accumulated sick time at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 420 hours.

 Accumulated sick and vacation leave represents a liability to the Agency, which is presented in a current and long-term portion of the liability.
-For this reason, the total liability is reported in the government-wide financial statements and represents a current liability of \$246,955 and a long-term liability of \$119,705 at September 30, 2023.
+For this reason, the total liability is reported in the government-wide financial statements and represents a current liability of \$271,260 and a long-term liability of \$107,585 at September 30, 2024.
 Payments to employees for sick and vacation leave are recorded as expenditures when they are used, and payments are actually made to the employees.